 (e) identifying omissions and other deficiencies in the design documentation and artefacts, reporting on those to the MHHS SRO and MHHS Programme Steering Group, and proposing to the MHHS SRO measures to address those deficiencies.

-12.8 BSCCo MHHS Implementation Manager: MHHS SI
+[PXXX]12.8 BSCCo MHHS Implementation Manager: MHHS SI

 12.8.1 BSCCo shall act as and perform the role of the 'Systems Integrator' for MHHS Implementation (the "MHHS SI").
 The MHHS SI shall be responsible for securing the robust and stable integration of the business processes and IT Systems to be used by MHHS Participants for the purposes of market-wide, half-hourly Settlement (including integration with the business processes and IT Systems which are the subject of paragraph 12.7).